Selective Training and Service Act of 1940: World War II draft

-The draft began in October 1940, with the first men entering military service on November 18.
+The draft began with the first registration on October 16, 1940, and the first men entered military service on November 18.
 By the early summer of 1941, President Franklin D. Roosevelt asked the U.S. Congress to extend the term of duty for the draftees beyond twelve months to a total of thirty months, plus any additional time that he might deem necessary for national security.
 On August 12, the United States House of Representatives approved the extension by a single vote; Roosevelt's former Secretary of War Harry Woodring was among those opposed, writing to Senator Arthur Vandenberg that voluntary enlistment had not been fully tried.
 As Under Secretary of the Army Karl R. Bendetsen said in an oral history interview, "Mr. Rayburn banged the gavel at a critical moment and declared the Bill had passed."
 The Senate approved it by a wider margin, and Roosevelt signed the Service Extension Act of 1941 into law on August 18.